Leunsel/CheatEngineLua/docs/Manifold-SigMaker.md

 # Manifold SigMaker

 > File: [`Manifold-SigMaker/Manifold-SigMaker.lua`](../Manifold-SigMaker/Manifold-SigMaker.lua)
-> Version: 1.0.0 · License: MIT · Author: Leunsel
+> Version: 1.1.0 · License: MIT · Author: Leunsel

-An autorun segment that turns the instruction selected in Cheat Engine's disassembler into an array of bytes signature and puts it on the clipboard.
+An autorun segment for the two directions of a signature.
+It turns the instruction selected in Cheat Engine's disassembler into an array of bytes signature and puts it on the clipboard, and it reads a signature back in, scans the process for it and goes to where it matched.
 It has no dependency on the Manifold Framework and works on its own.
 One optional coupling: it logs through [Manifold Logger](Manifold-Logger.md) when that is installed, and falls back to a timestamped print when it is not.